adityasahu17/test-yoti/README.md

 # test-yoti

 I have implemented this webservice with the help of JAX-RS Jersey api .
+# Run:
+Its a maven project, import it on your workspace
+  -$ mvn clean build
+  -Deploy on server
+  -Run the test cases
+  -hit http://localhost:8088/test-yoti/hover from postman with payload

 # Web.xml - I have used xml configuration for sevelet rather than Annotation because I believe it is always helpful to look for a configuration in XML then in java.